gem/oq-engine/doc/adv-manual/general.rst

-When analyzing an event based calculation, users are often interested in checking the magnitude-frequency distribution, i.e. to count how many events of a given magnitude present in the stochastic event set for a fixed investigation time and a fixed ``ses_per_logic_tree_path``.
+When analyzing an event based calculation, users are often interested in checking the magnitude-frequency distribution, i.e. to count how many events of a given magnitude are present in the stochastic event set for a fixed investigation time and a fixed ``ses_per_logic_tree_path``.
 You can do that with code like the following: